dengkeya/PHBS_MLF_2019/README.md

 #### 6.1 Feature Selection with Random Forrest

 In Step 5, we find out that different data processing methods have little influence on model performance.
-To further understand the reasons, we deploy Random forest to calculate the importance of features  for feature selection to reduce dimensions and eliminate noises.
+To further understand the reasons, we deploy Random Forest to calculate the importance of features  for feature selection to reduce dimensions and eliminate noises.
 The related code is [Model evaluation+Model optimization.ipynb]( https://github.com/dengkeya/PHBS_MLF_2019/blob/master/project/Model%20evaluation%20%2B%20Model%20optimization/Model%20evaluation%2BModel%20optimization.ipynb).
 We sort the importance of features in dataset 3.

 <div align=center><img width="500" height="600" src="https://github.com/dengkeya/PHBS_MLF_2019/blob/master/project/charts/Feature importances for RF.png"/></div>